kjolley/BIGSdb_documentation/dbase_setup.rst

   submission interface prior to allele submission finalization.
 This can be used to add specific instructions such as the requirement to attach Sanger trace files.
+* isolate_submit.html - HTML markup for text that is inserted in to the submission interface prior to isolate submission finalization.
+This can be used to add specific instructions such as the request to also make a new profile submission if the isolate has a new profile.
+* profile_curate.html - HTML markup for text that is inserted on submission curation page if profile submissions are pending.
+This can be used to add specific information to curators.
+* allele_curate.html - HTML markup for text that is inserted on submission curation page if allele submissions are pending.
+This can be used to add specific information to curators.
+* isolate_curate.html - HTML markup for text that is inserted on submission curation page if isolate submissions are pending.
+This can be used to add specific information to curators.
 * registration_success.txt - Text file containing message content to be used in an automated E-mail when granting access to a user who has requested access to the database using the site-wide account system (where